Regular Expressions

 • :range s/searchpattern/replacestring/flags search and replace

-• :s is short for :substitute command
+• :s is short for the :substitute command

 Documentation links:

-info Recall that you need to add / prefix for built-in help on regular expressions, :h /^ for example.
+info Recall that you need to add the / prefix for built-in help on regular expressions, :h /^ for example.

 Flags